eogzaz/Streamlit_App_Deployable/README.md

 # Global Pollution-Energy Index

-This repository contains the necessary information and work for the 2024 spring semester senior thesis.
+This repository contains the necessary information and work for the 2024 spring semester Senior Thesis of Anthony Vazquez for the Allegheny College Integrative Informatics Department.

-In this repository, you will find the abstract.md which houses the abstract of the project, the thesis.md which holds the thesis of a 7500 word minnimum, and also the README.md, this file, explaining how to use this project.

 Additionally, in order to view the web version of this project, click the link [here.](https://global-pollution-energy-index.streamlit.app/)